sts10/medic/readme.markdown

 However, once I successfully download that password list, which anyone can do [here](https://haveibeenpwned.com/Passwords), I hope to make this tool optionally work completely offline for increased security.

+**WARNING**: This software is a work in progress and still experimental.
+I would **NOT** use it with real KeePass databases or passwords just yet.

 ## Usage

 ### Setup